tfxjs/tfxjs-example/README.md

 # Twitch Bot Framework Preview

 ## 📌 Description
-This repository demonstrates the functionality of the [Twitch Bot Framework package](https://www.npmjs.com/package/twitch-bot-framework).
+This repository demonstrates the functionality of the [TFxJS package](https://www.npmjs.com/package/@tfxjs/tfxjs).
 You can clone this repo and run using Docker.

 ---